FC Kochin

 FC Kochin (often spelt FC Cochin) was an Indian professional football club based in Kochi, Kerala.
 In the late 1990s, it was the only football club from Kerala to participate in National Football League, then top tier of Indian football league system.

 Incorporated in 1997, the club was nicknamed "the elephants", and played at the Jawaharlal Nehru Stadium in Kaloor.
 They have also competed in Kerala Premier League under license from Kerala Football Association (KFA).
 After experiencing financial crisis, the club dissolvent its departments in 2002.

-FC Kochin Trust, led by Mr. Thomas Kannookadan as chairman, Mr. P.V.
-Paul as the Managing Trustee and Francis Kannookadan as Vice Chairman.
-Based in Kaloor, Kochi, the club’s headquarters is the heart of F.C Kochin's operations and community.

 History

 Formation and journey

 Football Club Kochin was founded in April 1997, with aims to develop the structure of association football in the state of Kerala.
 Paul Varghese is the chief Patron behind the making of the club and K.J.
 Varoo was the first Manager.

 Former India captain I. M. Vijayan had two successful stints with FC Kochin during 1997–98 and 1999–01 seasons.

 M. P. Kurian was the founder cum chairman of the FC Kochin Trust and M. K. Joseph was the founder cum chairman of the FC Kochin Limited Company.
 These organisations played a key role behind the development of the club during the late 1990s.
 After the fall of Kerala Police FC, FC Kochin filled the void of football in the state.

-FC Kochin was unique because of promoting modern footballing infrastructure.
-It's considered as the first professional club in India, whose motto was "a new approach to the game".
+FC Kochin was known for promoting modern footballing infrastructure.
+It is considered as the first professional club in India, whose motto was "a new approach to the game".
 The development of FC Kochin lit a spark in Kerala, with the football-mad people embracing the club with open arms.

 In the 1997–98 Indian National Football League, the FC Kochin finished on fourth position with 29 points in 18 league matches and club captain Raman Vijayan won the golden boot with 10 goals.